SAP-samples/btp-dc-samples/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/btp-dc-samples)](https://api.reuse.software/info/github.com/SAP-samples/btp-dc-samples)

 ## Description
-The goal of this mission is to create a simple Hello World application using SAPUI5 / SAP Fiori running on SAP Business Technology Platform (SAP BTP) leveraging SAP Business Application Studio (BAS), Cloud Foundry runtime, and SAP Launchpad Service.
+The goal of this mission is to create a basic CAP application using data model, service and a Fiori application in SAP Business Application Studio.
+You will extend the CAP application and the Fiori to get a basic bookshop application.
+Optionally you can deploy the application to on SAP Business Technology Platform (BTP) Cloud Foundry, using SAP HANA Cloud and HTML5 Repository from SAP Build Work Zone service.
+Once deployed on HANA cloud, you can use the backend database for hybrid testing.

 This mission includes the following steps: